 Woodland School does require a uniform dress code.
 Uniforms should be purchased online at Land's End prior to the beginning of school and are not included in tuition.
 Woodland has a gently used Uniform Closet where families trade and swap uniform pieces as students outgrow them.

-Woodland School’s hot lunch program is provided by School Foodies.
+Woodland School’s hot lunch program is provided by Choicelunch.
 Families may order online as needed with small or large portions.
 Vegetarian and gluten free options are available.
 Hot lunch service is not included in tuition.

 Tuition Payment Options

 Woodland School has contracted with FACTS Tuition Management to help manage your payment tuition plans and extended care billing.
 Woodland School has also made arrangements to offer the protection of tuition refund insurance with Dewar Insurance.

 Tuition Deposit: Upon your child's acceptance to Woodland School, a tuition deposit of $2,000 is due to reserve their space at Woodland for the upcoming year.
 Several payments plans are available.

 Woodland School is committed to serving an economically diverse community of students.
 Our tuition assistance process honors that commitment by making a Woodland education affordable to all who are qualified, regardless of their financial resources.

 In order to be considered for need-based financial aid, families must complete the School and Student Services' (SSS) Parent's Financial Statement (PFS).
-In addition, families will also need to upload their 2021 and 2020 tax return to the SSS site.
+In addition, families will also need to upload their 2022 and 2021 tax return to the SSS site.
 There is a $51 application fee to apply, which may be waived dependent on the family's financial circumstances.